 - They make a look classy and posh.

-- They meet corporate style office dress codes.
+- They meet corporate life office dress codes.

 - They are the basics for business casual.